All Episodes

 How did she ever get away with any of that?

-You know, how do we have deep state intelligence people that literally are leaking against this president selectively to hurt him on a daily basis, colluding with with the Washington Post, New York Times, and other news outlets?
+You know, how do we have deep state intelligence people that literally are leaking against this president selectively to hurt him on a daily basis, colluding with the Washington Post, New York Times, and other news outlets?

-By the way, everyone's fixated on how horrible Trump Russia collusion, which there's no evidence for, never has been.
+By the way, everyone's fixated on how horrible Trump-Russia collusion, which there's no evidence for, never has been.

-And yet Obama never got criticized at all, and he tried to influence the elections in Israel and unseat the Prime Minister of Israel, Prime Minister Netanyahu.
+And yet, Obama never got criticized at all, and he tried to influence the elections in Israel and unseat the prime minister of Israel, Prime Minister Netanyahu.

-Or that she colludes, signs off on 20% of the foundational materials for nuclear weapons, and it all goes to Vladimir Putin and the people involved in the deal are kicking back millions to the Clinton Foundation, and her husband doubles his speaking fees.
+You know, how is it possible that, you know, Hillary Clinton is out there that she puts an illegal server in a mom-and-pop shop bathroom closet and then she destroyed, these are all felonies, top secret classified special access program information, and nothing happened, or that she colludes, signs off on 20% of the foundational materials for nuclear weapons, and it all goes to Vladimir Putin and the people involved in the deal are kicking back millions to the Clinton Foundation.

-I said, all right, what's collusion?
+I was like, all right, what's collusion?

-Were there people within the Trump campaign that maybe thought that Russia had evidence that Hillary Clinton violated the law, committed felonies, that Hillary Clinton colluded to defeat Bernie Sanders, that they had evidence of who she really is, and maybe some maybe somebody in the Trump campaign said, I hope you get that information out.
+Were there people within the Trump campaign that maybe thought that Russia had evidence that Hillary Clinton violated the law, committed felonies, that Hillary Clinton colluded to defeat Bernie Sanders, that they had evidence of who she really is?

 That'd be good for the American people to learn the truth.

-I said, What's the crime there?
+I said, what's the crime there?

-Especially somebody that was covering up lying and somebody that we now know destroyed evidence, emails, and attempted to.
+How is that collusion ask somebody to tell the truth, especially somebody that was covering up lying and somebody that we now know destroyed evidence, emails, and attempted to.

 Didn't fully get there, but she attempted to.